gcgarner/IOTstack/README.md

 Docker stack for getting started on IoT on the Raspberry Pi.

 This Docker stack consists of:
-  * nodered
+  * Node-RED
-  * grafana
+  * Grafana
-  * influxDB
+  * InfluxDB
-  * postgres
+  * Postgres
-  * mosquitto mqtt
+  * Mosquitto mqtt
-  * portainer
+  * Portainer
-  * adminer
+  * Adminer
   * openHAB

 In addition, there is a write-up and some scripts to get a dynamic DNS via duckdns and VPN up and running.

 Firstly what is docker?
 The correct question is "what are containers?".
 Docker is just one of the utilities to run container.

-Container can be thought of as ultra-minimal virtual machines.
+Container can be thought of as ultra-minimal virtual machines, they are a collection of binaries that run in a sandbox environment.
 You download a preconfigured base image and create a new container and only the differences between the base and your "VM" are stored.
 Containers don't have [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface)s so generally the way you interact with them is via web services or you can launch into a terminal.
 One of the major advantages is that the image comes mostly preconfigured.

+There are pro's and cons for using native installs vs containers.
+For me, one of the best parts of containers is that it doesn't "clutter" your device, and if you don't need Postgres anymore then just stop the container and delete it and it's like it was never there.

+It's not advised to try to run the native version of an app and the docker version, the container will fail.
+It would be best to install this on a fresh system.

+For those looking for a script that installs native applications check out Peter Scargill's [script](https://tech.scargill.net/the-script/)

 # Tested platform
 Raspberry Pi 3B and 4B Raspbian (Buster)